Failure to Disclose a past Arrest on your Real Estate Application!

 - Represent you and your case before the FREC or the FREAB.

 Establishing a strategy early in the process for the defense of your real estate license is the best approach under these circumstances.
-We're uniquely qualified at Howell, Buchan & Strong Attorneys at Law and are vitally headquartered in Tallahassee, Florida’s Capital City, where the Department of Business and Professional Regulation is based, and a secondary office in Orlando, where the Florida Real Estate Commission is headquartered.
+We're uniquely qualified at Howell, Buchan & Strong Attorneys at Law and are vitally headquartered in Tallahassee, Florida’s Capital City, where the Department of Business and Professional Regulation is based, with a secondary office in Orlando, where the Florida Real Estate Commission is headquartered.
 We have decades of experience dealing with state government agencies and the legal problems that arise.

 Our Law Firm